cazzer/gulp-selectors/README.md

 ` gs.run(processors, ignores)`

 CSS and HTML files are processed well by default, just pass in your glob of files and all classes and IDs will be reduced to a minified form.
 Of course you can use it for some more specific functions if you like.
-See the included [sample gulpfile](https://github.com/calebthebrewer/gulp-selectors/blob/master/test/demo/gulpfile.js) for a full example of how to effectively use gs in your gulp workflow.
+See the included [sample gulpfile](https://github.com/calebthebrewer/gulp-selectors/blob/master/test/demo/gulpfile.js) for a full example of how to effectively use gulp-selectors in your gulp workflow.

 ### Defaults